Dreamed 1993/1/7 by Chris Wayan

 --from LAPIS LAZULI, 1938

-This is half of an experiment: the same dream told in prose and poetry.
+This is half of an experiment: the same dream cast as a tale and as a poem.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books